lubranoa/CS-271-F21-Portfolio-Project/README.md

 <!-- Skills Applied -->
 ## Skills Applied
-In completing this project, several key skills in assembly language programming were applied:

-#### String Processing with String Primitive Instructions:
-  - This project required an understanding of string manipulation using string primitive instructions.
-The program is designed to handle user input as strings and perform conversion, validation, and manipulation operations on these strings.
+  - String processing with string primitive instructions:

-#### Implementation and Usage of Macros:
+  - Implementation and usage of assembly macros
-  - The project involved the creation and utilization of macros.
-Macros were used to streamline the process of reading user input and displaying strings.
-The `mGetString` and `mDisplayString` macros encapsulated specific functionality for string output and user input retrieval.

-#### Handling User Input Validation and Conversion:
-  - The project required implementing logic for user input validation.
-This involved scrutinizing user input to ensure it contains only valid numeric characters and is within the permissible range for 32-bit registers.
-Additionally, string-to-numeric conversion was performed to translate user input into numeric values.
+  - User input validation and string to numeric conversions of input

-#### Implementing Low-Level I/O Procedures:
+  - Implementing low-level I/O procedures
-  - A fundamental aspect of the project was the use of low-level input and output procedures.
-This included obtaining user input using the built-in procedures `ReadString` and displaying strings using `WriteString`, which use the built-in macros to facilitate user interaction.

-#### Utilizing x86 Assembly Instructions:
+  - Utilizing x86 assembly instruction set
-  - The project required proficiency in x86 assembly instructions for both integer and string manipulation.
-Assembly instructions were employed for converting between string and numeric representations, arithmetic operations, and addressing memory locations efficiently.

-#### Passing Parameters on the Runtime Stack Using STDCALL Calling Convention:
+  - Passing Parameters on the Runtime Stack Using STDCALL Calling Convention
-  - To ensure proper function call and parameter passing, the STDCALL calling convention was applied.
-Parameters were pushed onto the runtime stack, and the stack frame was cleaned up by called procedures to maintain program integrity.

-#### Proper Use of Registers and Stack Management:
+  - Proper use of registers and stack management for conflict avoidance
-  - To prevent conflicts and ensure that registers maintain their values across function calls, careful management of registers was required.
-Procedures and macros saved and restored registers as necessary, following best practices.

-#### Implementing Coding Style and Documentation:
+  - Implementing Coding Style and Documentation:
-  - The project adhered to the CS271 Style Guide, emphasizing clean and organized code.
-This included comprehensive documentation through header blocks, comments outlining each section of code, and clear procedure headers and documentation.

-#### Comprehension and Use of External Libraries:
+  - Comprehension and Use of External Libraries
-  - This project required the use of an external library of I/O procedures written by Kip Irvine called the Irvine32 Library.
-Understanding the documentation for this library was necessary to use these procedures in facilitating the program's interactions with the command line and users.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>